 Want to explore Cuba differently?
 Have a local plan your trip.

 Questions?
-Feel free to message us any questions directly!
+Feel free to contact us directly with any questions!

 Fidel Tamayo is a former tour guide and history buff who knows his beloved Cuba inside and out!
 While he could plan you a stellar trip to anywhere on the island, he is most familiar with the local things to do in Havana - the city where he was born and raised.
 In his own words: “I owe who I am right now to this town, the capital of all Cubans, where we have a different accent compared to the rest of the provinces across the island and where we believe we are the ‘navel of the world’.”
 Fidel’s vast knowledge and love for showing people the most authentic things to do in Cuba make him the perfect local travel Hero!